Neutralizing Techniques

 Thinking about a current triggering event, I ask myself a series of questions.

-I notice what comes up and acknowledge every experience that comes to mind.
+A. I acknowledge every experience that comes to mind.

 I wait for the first time to surface.

-Eventually something really old comes up (from my childhood), and I intuitively recognize it was the original, very first time.
+Eventually something really old comes up (from my childhood), and I intuitively recognize it as the original, very first time.

 (I do not always need to have a direct memory of what happened, to resolve it.
-One time a story I was told about something that happened when I was two years old, came to mind, and I immediately knew that was the unresolved root trauma.)
+One time a story I was told about something that happened when I was two years old came to mind, and I immediately recognized that was the unresolved root trauma.)

-What was my child self's interpretation of what happened?
+I examine what my child self's interpretation was of what happened.

 I re-evaluate what happened, applying my adult understanding to the situation.

-I usually discover that I have been living with some erroneous negative beliefs about myself (and perhaps about other people and the world), as a result of my limited child-level interpretation of what happened.
+I usually discover that I have been living with some unnecessary fear and erroneous beliefs about myself, other people, and the world as a result of my limited child-level interpretation of what happened.

-Sometimes I pause for a few seconds, sometimes for a few minutes.
+Sometimes I pause for a few seconds, sometimes for several minutes.
+It is a very intuitive process.

 I move onto the next statement when I feel complete with the current one.

-Sometimes I jot down a few notes about what comes up (sensations, emotions, thoughts, images, memories, insights, etc).
+Before moving on, I often jot down a few notes about what came up (sensations, emotions, thoughts, memories, images, insights, etc).

-- Everything that led up to that (experience) happening happened.
+1. Everything that led up to that happening happened.

-- All the places in me where that (experience) has been stored are healing now.
+4. All the places in me where that has been stored are healing now.

 I might add a variety of other statements here, if I feel like getting more specific.